 Next, we tested the ability of our model to simulate the groundwater table, which is a key factor in ecological and hydrological effects.
-We compared the results from both the TEST and CTL simulations with groundwater head data from observation wells distributed over the middle reaches of the Heihe River Basin (Zhou et al., 2013).
+We compared the results from both the TEST and CTL simulations with groundwater head elevation and groundwater table depth data from observation wells distributed over the middle reaches of the Heihe River Basin (Zhou et al., 2013).
 There were 46 wells within our simulation domain of the five sections.
-Figure 6 shows the annual values of our simulated groundwater head from both TEST and CTL runs against the observed groundwater heads at the 46 wells.
+Figure 7a shows the annual values of our simulated groundwater head elevation from both TEST and CTL runs against the observed groundwater heads at the 46 wells.
 As shown, if the stream-aquifer water transfer is not accounted (as in the CTL run), there is a significant underestimation of water head at nearly all sites.
 When river-groundwater exchange is considered (as in the TEST simulation), the negative biases are much reduced because the water transfer raises the water table, and the modeled groundwater levels are very close to the observations for most wells.
-However, there are still a few meters of deviation between TEST simulated levels and observed levels, which indicates the need for further development of our model in the future.
+However, there are still a few meters of deviation between TEST simulated levels and observed levels.
+The conclusions above were also shown, more apparently, by the comparison of groundwater table depth in Figure 7b.
+Figure 7c shows the spatial distribution of groundwater table depth from observation, TEST and CTL over the Gaotai Bridge, along which the most number of wells were deployed.
+We can also see that the systematic errors of simulated groundwater tables were obviously reduced along the whole riverbank after the stream-aquifer water interaction was accounted, though a few meters of deviation still existed.
+The deviation of these results may come from the chosen saturated hydraulic conductivity values, which in this study were chosen a priori and as such not optimized in any kind of manner.

-Next, we checked the model’s ability to simulate spatial variability by comparing simulated ground temperature from the TEST run with high-resolution remote sensing data from the Advanced Spaceborne Thermal Emission and Reflection Radiometer (ASTER) launched by the United States National Aeronautics and Space Administration (Tachikawa et al., 2011).
+Next, we checked the model’s ability to simulate spatial variability by comparing simulated ground temperature from the CTL and TEST runs with high-resolution remote sensing data from the Advanced Spaceborne Thermal Emission and Reflection Radiometer (ASTER) launched by the United States National Aeronautics and Space Administration (Tachikawa et al., 2011).
 The ASTER data had been post-processed for the Heihe River Basin by Li et al. (2014).
 Ground temperature measurements at 90-m resolution were available for five satellite transit events during the summer of 2012.
 We used relative temperature of the nearest grid to the stream to emphasize spatial variability.
-The northwest riverbank of the 213 Bridge station was chosen for our comparison because human activities could be neglected there.
-Figure 7 shows that in four of the five events our model successfully simulated the increase in ground temperature as distance from the channel increases.
+The northwest (left) riverbank of the 213 Bridge station was chosen for our comparison because human activities could be neglected there.
+Figure 8 shows that in four of the five events TEST successfully simulated the increase in ground temperature as distance from the channel increases, while the CTL could not reproduce this spatial variability.
 However, in the fourth event, the spatial variability predicted by the TEST simulation is much lower than that indicated by ASTER data.
 This may be caused by the fact that ASTER data are not processed with a cloud mask, which causes overestimation of the cooling effects of streamflow on a cloudy day (Li et al., 2014).

 4.2 Eco-hydrological effects of stream-aquifer water interaction